unseenservant/Book-of-Nede/wiki/Locations/Planes/Cosmology.md

 Their realm lies in shadows, cast by the *last light* mixing with the *Great Fangs of the Maw*, giving the Demons only a taste of *true life* - just enough to whet their appetites.

-No one has plumbed the unceasing ever twisting depths of Apollyon, but we know eventually it births out into **Pandemonium**
+No one has plumbed the unceasing ever twisting depths of Apollyon, but we know eventually it births out into **Pandemonium** below.
+As well, it's upside down is intimately woven into the **Shadow Plane** for such was the side-effect of the unblancing by the **Eternal Seal**.

 The Demons and their kin are eternally caught in a two-front war.
 Above them, blocking the way into the higher planes are the Devils - while below them are the soul devourers, the Daemons.
 ### The Primordial Chaos, Pandemonium (Chaos)